jonathanlamar/vim-presentation/README.md

 * `f`, `F` - "find" the next character
 * `t`, `T` - "until" the next character (think 'till)
 * `/` - Search through the document for a match

+These can also be repeated, for instance `c2t)` will change until the second closing parenthesis after the cursor.

 ### Moving around